Yemenite Jews: School reform dispute (Dor Daim vs Iqshim)

 Yemenite Jew in Jerusalem, late 19th century.

 Towards the end of the 19th century, new ideas began to reach Yemenite Jews from abroad.
 Hebrew newspapers began to arrive, and relations developed with Sephardic Jews, who came to Yemen from various Ottoman provinces to trade with the army and government officials.

 Two Jewish travelers, Joseph Halévy, a French-trained Jewish Orientalist, and Eduard Glaser, an Austrian-Jewish astronomer and Arabist, in particular had a strong influence on a group of young Yemenite Jews, the most outstanding of whom was Rabbi Yiḥyah Qafiḥ.
 As a result of his contact with Halévy and Glaser, Qafiḥ introduced modern content into the educational system.
 Qafiḥ opened a new school and, in addition to traditional subjects, introduced arithmetic, Hebrew and Arabic, with the grammar of both languages.
 The curriculum also included subjects such as natural science, history, geography, astronomy, sports and Turkish.

-The Dor Daim and Iqshim dispute about the Zohar literature broke out in 1912, inflamed Sana'a's Jewish community, and split it into two rival groups that maintained separate communal institutions until the late 1940s.
+The Dor Daim and Iqshim dispute about the Zohar literature broke out in 1912, inflamed Sanaa's Jewish community, and split it into two rival groups that maintained separate communal institutions until the late 1940s.
 Rabbi Qafiḥ and his friends were the leaders of a group of Maimonideans called Dor Daim (the "generation of knowledge").
 Their goal was to bring Yemenite Jews back to the original Maimonidean method of understanding Judaism that existed in pre-17th-century Yemen.

 Similar to certain Spanish and Portuguese Jews (Western Sephardi Jews), the Dor Daim rejected the Zohar, a book of esoteric mysticism.
 They felt that the Kabbalah which was based on the Zohar was irrational, alien, and inconsistent with the true reasonable nature of Judaism.
 In 1913, when it seemed that Rabbi Qafiḥ, then headmaster of the new Jewish school and working closely with the Ottoman authorities, enjoyed sufficient political support, the Dor Daim made its views public, and tried to convince the entire community to accept them.
 Many of the non-Dor Deah elements of the community rejected the Dor Deah concepts.
 The opposition, the Iqshim, headed by Rabbi Yiḥya Yiṣḥaq, the Hakham Bashi, refused to deviate from the accepted customs and from the study of the Zohar.
 One of the Iqshim's targets in the fight against Rabbi Qafiḥ was his modern Turkish-Jewish school.
 Due to the Dor Daim and Iqshim dispute, the school closed 5 years after it was opened, before the educational system could develop a reserve of young people who had been exposed to its ideas.